Machine: Simple machines

 Chambers' Cyclopædia (1728) has a table of simple mechanisms.
 Simple machines provide a "vocabulary" for understanding more complex machines.

 The idea that a machine can be decomposed into simple movable elements led Archimedes to define the lever, pulley and screw as simple machines.
 By the time of the Renaissance this list increased to include the wheel and axle, wedge and inclined plane.
 The modern approach to characterizing machines focusses on the components that allow movement, known as joints.

-Wedge (hand axe): Perhaps the first example of a device designed to manage power is the hand axe, also called biface and Olorgesailie.
+Wedge (hand axe): Perhaps the first example of a device designed to manage force and power is the hand axe, also called biface and Olorgesailie.
 A hand axe is made by chipping stone, generally flint, to form a bifacial edge, or wedge.
 A wedge is a simple machine that transforms lateral force and movement of the tool into a transverse splitting force and movement of the workpiece.
 The available power is limited by the effort of the person using the tool, but because power is the product of force and movement, the wedge amplifies the force by reducing the movement.
 This amplification, or mechanical advantage is the ratio of the input speed to output speed.
 For a wedge this is given by 1/tanα, where α is the tip angle.
 The faces of a wedge are modeled as straight lines to form a sliding or prismatic joint.

 Lever: The lever is another important and simple device for managing power.
 This is a body that pivots on a fulcrum.
 Because the velocity of a point farther from the pivot is greater than the velocity of a point near the pivot, forces applied far from the pivot are amplified near the pivot by the associated decrease in speed.
 If a is the distance from the pivot to the point where the input force is applied and b is the distance to the point where the output force is applied, then a/b is the mechanical advantage of the lever.
 The fulcrum of a lever is modeled as a hinged or revolute joint.